For your convenience, a PDF version of the Student Handbook for Financial Aid 2018-2019 has been created in addition to this webpage.

 November – December Registration for spring classes begins.

 Your e-billing statement will be posted by the Office of Student Accounts and can be viewed on NEST.
-You will receive notification via your MSU email address when available.
+You will receive notification via your University email address when available.
 All Fall bills are due in early August.
 E-billing statements will be generated on a weekly basis as students complete the registration process between July and September.

 All financial obligations must be satisfied by the payment due date.
 Spring semester bills will be available in late November; payment is due the first week of January.
 For questions regarding bills, you may contact the Student Accounts office in Red Hawk Central.
 Students should continue to check NEST regularly for updated information.